junxit/us-congress-bills-109/metadata.md

 - 2006-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7387)
 - 2006-09-27 — Received in the Senate.
 - 2006-11-13 — Read twice and referred to the Committee on Finance.
+- 2006-12-08 — Message on Senate action sent to the House.
+- 2006-12-08 — Passed Senate without amendment by Unanimous Consent.
+- 2006-12-08 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-12-08 — Senate Committee on Finance discharged by Unanimous Consent. (consideration: CR S11552)
+- 2006-12-08 — Senate Committee on Finance discharged by Unanimous Consent.(consideration: CR S11552)
+- 2006-12-11 — Presented to President.
+- 2006-12-11 — Presented to President.